This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The Ideal Temperature

-Yarrow tea is not a delicate as your standard green and white tea and can take a bit more heat than those true teas.
+Yarrow is not a delicate as your standard green and white tea and can take a bit more heat than those true teas.
 Keep your water just under the boiling point when you start steeping your tea and you should be fine on temperature.

 I like to use water that has been heated to around 205°F/96°C. You can use this handy Fahrenheit to Celcius conversion table to find your perfect temperature.

-I typically like to heat my water to the desired temperature instead of boiling and letting it cool, but either way is fine.
+I typically like to heat my water to the desired temperature instead of boiling it and letting it cool, but either way is fine.
 I use the HadinEEon Variable Temperature Electric Kettle(*Amazon Affiliate link) to get the perfect temperature for my yarrow tea.

 Just to reiterate, always keep your steeping tea covered to maintain a more consistent temperature.